akitak1290/govtech-api-developer-assignment/README.md

 - teacherEmail: a foreign key referencing a row in the Teacher table
 - studentEmail: a foreign key referencing a row in the Student table

 Both foreign keys creates a composite primary key that uniquely identifies a relationship in the table.
-NestJS, using TypeORM, automatically manages and maintain the the table and the relationship between the Student and Teacher tables.
+TypeORM automatically manages and maintains the table and the relationship between the Student and Teacher tables.

 ### Design Choices